 As a student at NCH your experience is personal, not anonymous.
 All of our staff members are friendly, responsive and easy to contact.

-Lauren Gasser, our Student Support Adviser, along with the rest of our staff, helps you make the most of your time in London and all that the College has to offer.
-The opportunities areendless and include some of the best bars, clubs, restaurants, museums, galleries, concerts and theatres in the world.
+Lauren Gasser, our Student Support Adviser, along with the rest of our staff, helps you make the most of your time in London, and ensure that you are never short of things to do, either in the College or the city.
+Living and studying in London, the opportunities are endless, and include some of the best bars, clubs, restaurants, museums, galleries, concerts and theatres in the world.

 We don’t just help you make the most of your social life.
 We are also here to assist with all of your questions and concerns.
 Whatever your worry, there is always someone here to help.